 - A motorcyclist lacks the protection of an enclosed vehicle, including safety features such as seat belts and airbags.

 - Motorcycles are smaller, lighter, and less stable than passenger vehicles and more seriously affected by road hazards.

 - Motorcycles are smaller and less visible than passenger vehicles and drivers, failing to see them in the road, fail to yield the right-of-way.

-What are some injuries common to motorcycle accidents?
+What are some injuries common to motorcycle accidents in Houston?